 - (1) Systems that fail to meet the lead action level in tap samples taken pursuant to 10 CSR 60-15.070(4)(B), after installing corrosion control, source water treatment, or both (whichever sampling occurs later), shall replace lead service lines in accordance with the requirements of this section.
-If a system is in violation of 10 CSR 60-15.020 or 10 CSR 60-15.040 for failure to install source water or corrosion control treatment, the department may require the system to commence lead service line replacement under this section after the date by which the system was required to conduct monitoring under 10 CSR 60-15.070(4)(B) has passed. - (2) A system annually shall replace at least seven percent (7%) of the initial number of lead service lines in its distribution system.
+If a system is in violation of 10 CSR 60-15.020 or 10 CSR 60-15.040 for failure to install source water or corrosion control treatment, the department may require the system to commence lead service line replacement under this section after the date by which the system was required to conduct monitoring under 10 CSR 60-15.070(4)(B) has passed. - (2) A water system shall replace annually at least seven percent (7%) of the initial number of lead service lines in its distribution system.
 The initial number of lead service lines is the number of lead lines in place at the time the replacement program begins.
-The system shall identify the initial number of lead service lines in its distribution system based upon a materials evaluation, including the evaluation required under 10 CSR 60-15.070(1).
-The first year of lead service line replacement shall begin on the date the action level was exceeded in tap sampling referenced in section (1) of this rule.
+The system shall identify the initial number of lead service lines in its distribution system, including an identification of the portion(s) owned by the system, based upon a materials evaluation, including the evaluation required under 10 CSR 60-15.070(1) and relevant legal authorities (e.g., contracts, local ordinances) regarding the portion owned by the system.
+The first year of lead service line replacement shall begin on the date the action level was exceeded in tap sampling referenced in section (1) of this rule. - (3) A system is not required to replace an individual lead service line if the lead concentration in all service line samples from that line, taken pursuant to 10 CSR 60-15.070(2)(C), is less than or equal to 0.015 milligrams per liter (mg/l). - (4) A water system shall replace that portion of the lead service line that it owns.
+In cases where the system does not own the entire lead service line, the system shall notify the owner of the line, or the owner's authorized agent, that the system will replace the portion of the service line that it owns and shall offer to replace the owner's portion of the line.
+A system is not required to bear the cost of replacing the privately-owned portion of the line, nor is it required to replace the privatelyowned portion where the owner chooses not to pay the cost of replacing the privatelyowned portion of the line, or where replacing the privately-owned portion would be precluded by department, local or common law.
+A water system that does not replace the entire length of the service line also shall complete the following tasks: